-This neo-Gothic Chapel — also from the Victorian age — is the private chapel of the Knights of the Thistle.
+This Neo-Gothic Chapel — also from the Victorian age — is the private chapel of the Knights of the Thistle.
 It's used about once a year when Scotland bestows knighthood on one of its leading citizens.
-The queen presides over the ritual from her ornate stall, marked by her Scottish coat of arms — a heraldic zoo of symbolism.
+The Queen presides over the ritual from her ornate stall, marked by her Scottish coat of arms — a heraldic zoo of symbolism.
 Are there bagpipes in heaven?
 Apparently, yes.

 By the way, John Knox, Scotland's great reformer, is buried just out back — with appropriate austerity.

-The tour comes with a wee dram to taste and finishes in the gift shop.
+The tour comes with a wee dram to taste…and finishes in the gift shop.

 Serious connoisseurs of the Scottish spirit will want to pop into Cadenhead's Whisky Shop.
 Founded in 1842, Cadenhead's prides itself on bottling fine whisky from casks straight from the best distilleries, without all the compromises that come with more profitable mass production.

 Rick: So this is whisky from the source?

 Shopkeeper: Yes, this is like coming to the farmer to get your milk rather than a supermarket.
 It's warts and all, and we like the warts.